Srilekha25/Srilekha25-morce-code-translator/README.md

 ## Submission

-- Create an empty main branch(features/morce-code-translator)
+- Create an empty main branch - created the branch(features/morce-code-translator).
 - Do all work in develop branch - Done
 - Add coach who is doing 1:1 as a contributor to your repo - Added Alex
 - Tag coach in PR from develop branch into main for 1:1